-This policy applies to all Growth Company employees, associates, secondees, agency staff and third parties who undertake activity for and on behalf of GC.
+This policy applies to all Growth Company (GC) colleagues, associates, secondees, agency staff and third parties who undertake activity for, and on behalf of, GC.
 It applies to the goods and services we procure, our direct operations and the services we provide to our customers.
-GC operates within a suite of interdependent policies and their procedures, which are implemented collectively in order to deliver the objectives of the Environmental Policy.
+GC operates within a suite of interdependent policies and their procedures, which are implemented collectively to deliver the objectives of the Environmental Policy.

-All employees including associates, secondees, agency staff and third parties are responsible for ensuring that this Policy is adhered to.
-In addition, those employees who procure goods and services should follow GC’s Procurement Policy including the requirement to include social value considerations which include environmental issues.
-As referenced some activities within the scope of this Policy are covered by additional dedicated policies and procedures to ensure that the objectives of this Policy are delivered.
+All colleagues including associates, secondees, agency staff and third parties are responsible for ensuring this Policy is adhered to.
+In addition, those colleagues who procure goods and services should follow GC’s Procurement Policy including the requirement to include social value considerations which include environmental issues.
+As referenced, some activities within the scope of this Policy are covered by additional dedicated policies and procedures to ensure the objectives of this Policy are delivered.

-GC is a group of companies that work in partnership with others to enable growth, create jobs and improve the lives of residents and local communities.
-The Group delivers activities across six service areas: Strategy & Research, Business Support & Finance, Skills, Employment, Marketing and Organisation Development Services.
-With over 1,000 employees across 40 sites, the Group recognises that its activities impact the environment in a number of ways, principally through our use of:
+GC is a group of companies that works in partnership with others to enable growth, create jobs and improve the lives of residents and local communities.
+The Group delivers activities across the service areas: Business Support & Finance, Commercial, Corporate Services, Skills & Education, Employment, International and Green Services.
+With over 1,800 colleagues across 45 sites, the Group recognises that its activities impact the environment in several ways, principally through:

 Specifically, we will:

-- reduce paper consumption through staff awareness and increased use of electronic communication and data storage
+- Reduce paper consumption through colleague awareness and increased use of electronic communication and data storage

 In addition, there are specific policies that address the individual environmental impacts:

-- from our use of ICT hardware via a Disposal Policy, which covers data security and recycling
+- Use of ICT hardware via our Electrical and Confidential Waste Disposal Policy which covers data security and recycling

-- from our business mileage via a Staff Expenses Policy, which encourages journey planning and alternative modes of transport
+- Business mileage via a Colleague Expenses Policy, which encourages journey planning and alternative modes of transport

-To realise our environmental objectives GC both recognises the need for and is committed to communicating our environmental objectives to our suppliers, employees, customers and wider stakeholders.
-This is achieved via our procurement processes, and our existing communication channels to employees including the business plan, intranet, Cost Review Group, newsletters, team briefings and the staff induction processes.
+To realise our environmental objectives GC both recognises the need for, and is committed to, communicating our environmental commitments and performance to our suppliers, colleagues, customers and wider stakeholders.
+This is achieved via our procurement processes, and our existing communication channels to colleagues including the GC Business Plan, our policy management system and group wide awareness raising emails.

-This policy and the actions arising from it will be annually reviewed as part of the business planning process which involves GC’s senior leadership and management teams, the Cost Review Group, with final approval via the GC Board.
+This policy and the actions arising from it will be annually reviewed as part of the business planning process, which involves input from GC’s Senior Leadership and Management Teams.